mfessenden/SKTiled/docs/Tutorial/Properties.md

       autoResize          (Bool)      - automatically resize the map to best fit the view. xGravity            (Float)     - gravity in x.
       yGravity            (Float)     - gravity in y.
+      cropAtBoundary      (Bool)      - crop the map at boundaries.

     TiledLayerObject:
       antialiasing        (Bool)      - antialias lines.
       hidden              (Bool)      - hide the layer.
-      color               (String)    - hex string to override color. zPosition           (Float)     - used to manually override layer zPosition. gridColor           (Color)     - hex string used for visualizing the tile grid. isDynamic           (Bool)      - creates a collision object from the layer's border.
+      color               (String)    - hex string to override color. gridColor           (Color)     - hex string used for visualizing the tile grid. backgroundColor     (Color)     - hex string used for visualizing the tile grid. zPosition           (Float)     - used to manually override layer zPosition. isDynamic           (Bool)      - creates a collision object from the layer's border.

     SKObjectGroup: